 Increase The Contrast of The Image

-If you don’t like the idea of applying tonal adjustments to a luminosity mask, consider this instead.
-Similar to the first method, you increase the contrast but this time to the image to separate the highlights and the shadows even more before creating luminosity masks.
+If you don't like the idea of messing with the tonal value of a luminosity mask, you can increase the contrast in the image itself to separate the highlights and the shadows more before creating luminosity masks.

-Now check out the brights 2 luminosity mask from the first method and the brights 2 luminosity mask from this method.
+Now, check out Brights 2 luminosity mask from the first method and the Brights 2 luminosity mask from this method.

-As you can see, the masks look almost identical.
-If you look closely, the brights 2 mask in this method is greater, which means the building is going to get even less affected after tonal adjustments for the sky.
+As you can see, both masks look almost identical.
+If you look closely, the Brights 2 mask in this method has more darks in the building.
+This means the building is going to get even less affected after tonal adjustments of the sky.

 Filling In A Mask With White

-Another way to refine luminosity mask without messing about with the contrast is to increase the luminance of the selection.
-The principle is the same as the above 2 methods – to increase the contrast of the mask, especially within the selection.
+Another way to customize luminosity masks is to increase the luminance of the selection.
+The principle is the same as the above two methods - to increase the contrast of the mask, especially within the selection.

 Back to our example image.
 I'm going to use the Brights 2 luminosity mask again.
 This time, we create luminosity masks without applying Levels/Curves adjustment to the image or the mask itself.
 Select the Brights 2 mask from the Channels panel and apply it to a Levels adjustment.

 Here's what you do next:

-- Hold down opt (Mac) or alt (Win) + click on the layer mask loaded with brights 2 luminosity mask.
+- Hold down opt (Mac) or alt (Win) + click on the layer mask loaded with Brights 2 luminosity mask for mask view.

-- Make sure the selection for brights 2 luminosity mask is active.
-If you deselected the selection already, hold down cmd (Mac) or ctrl (Win) + left click on the layer mask itself.
+- Make sure the selection for Brights 2 luminosity mask is active.
+If you accidentally deselected the selection, hold down cmd (Mac) or ctrl (Win) + left click on the layer mask itself.
 This will bring back the marching ants.
-Hide it with cmd or ctrl + H if you like.
+Hide it with cmd or ctrl + H.